dm-io dot

 Beware of Service Contract and Extended Warranty Scams

 This probably won’t come as a surprise, but some businesses just want your money.
+That’s why it’s important to read the fine print of any extended warranty or vehicle service contract before you purchase.

 Many “too good to be true” service contract providers will make it seem like your contract allows you to go to any dealership, but your coverage (if you have any legitimate coverage at all) may leave you in the cold when it’s time for a repair or maintenance.
 In other words, regardless of whether you want to take your car to a dealer or not, you might not have any coverage if you purchase an illegitimate or scam service contract.